trixi-gpu/TrixiCUDA.jl/README.md

 summary_callback()
 ```
+Please also try the examples in the tests directory, as they are always the most up-to-date.

 # Benchmarks
 Please refer to the benchmark directory to conduct your own benchmarking based on different PDE examples.
 The official benchmarking report for the semidiscretization process will be released in the future.